“There is a new drug in the schedule:”

 Canadian delegates had also attended international meetings in the early 1900s on drug trafficking, where Cannabis was discussed at the committee level.

-And even though it would be more than a decade before the U.S. would make Cannabis illegal at the federal level, several states already had laws against it in 1923, especially in the south, where it was linked to blacks and Mexican immigrants.
+And even though it would be more than a decade before the U.S. would make Cannabis illegal at the federal level, several states already had laws against it in 1923, especially in the south, where it was linked to Blacks and Mexican immigrants.

 The publication of Emily Murphy’s 1922 book The Black Candle would have also played a part, but how much is a matter of debate.
 She wasn’t well respected by officials working in the Department of Justice but she was a well-known author and her writing on drugs — which also appeared in Maclean’s magazine at the time — would have been the first and only information most people had so it would have helped form public sentiment.